Frequently asked questions

 The Principles, PRI and UN Global Compact Principles are global, voluntary and aspirational frameworks supported by the UN and focused on the risks and opportunities associated with ESG issues.

-The Principles are a framework for the insurance industry and their scope includes but is not only on investment management.
-On the other hand, the PRI are a framework for the institutional investment industry, which spans insurance and non insurance institutions (e.g. insurance companies, pension funds, government reserve funds, foundations, endowments, depository organisations, investment management companies).
+The PSI is a global framework for the insurance industry covering the triple role of the insurance industry as risk managers, risk carriers and investors. .
+On the other hand, the Principles for Responsible Investment (PRI) is a framework for the institutional investment industry, which spans insurance and non insurance institutions (e.g. insurance companies, pension funds, government reserve funds, foundations, endowments, depository organisations, investment management companies).
 Accordingly, their scope is only on investment management, which they address more comprehensively.

-There is no obligation for signatories of the Principles to sign the PRI or the UN Global Compact Principles, and vice-versa.
+There is no obligation for PSI signatories to sign the PRI or the UN Global Compact Principles, and vice-versa.

 Please address the letter to: